 The villas are large.
 My guess was about 700 square feet.
 There is a Queen (I think) bed in the bedroom which is separated from the living room by a big window where you can close the shutters.
 The bedrooms have visual but not sound privacy.
 The living room couch is two day beds, approximately twin sized.
 The kitchen is a decent size with a full electric stove top, dorm room fridge and small microwave.
 There is also a small dining room table for four.
 The best part is the huge porch, though I never took advantage of it.

 I only tried the restaurant for breakfast so I can’t speak to much else.
 The included buffet is better than the typical continental breakfast.
 They usually have four types of fresh fruit (including amazing cut pineapple), a few breakfast cereals, a cake of the day, yogurt, white and dark sliced bread, jellies, butter, milk, some type of juice or juice drink, water and coffee (note I could have missed a few things).

 Best Western Vista Villas

-For more information about my trip to Costa Rica including restaurants and hotels in Liberia and Tamarindo, trips to the national parks, surfing and more, see my detailed Tamarindo Trip Report.
+For more information about my trips to Costa Rica including restaurants and hotels in Liberia and Tamarindo, trips to the national parks, surfing and more, see my detailed Tamarindo Trip Report.